ConvertKit vs MailerLite

 ConvertKit

-Email marketing platform built specifically for creators, bloggers, and indie publishers.
-Known for straightforward design, built-in landing pages, and creator-first approach.
+Email marketing platform purpose-built for creators, bloggers, and online educators.
+Known for simplicity and creator-focused features like automation sequences, landing pages, and subscriber management.

 Pricing Model